Family Law Lawyers For Married and Common Law Spouses in Ontario

 - And more

-Marriage vs. Common Law – What’s the Difference?
+Marriage vs. Common Law in Toronto: What’s the Difference?

 Under Ontario Law, marriage is defined as the legal union of a couple, in which both parties obtain a marriage license, have a wedding ceremony performed by an authorized officiant, and register their marriage with the government.
 They also receive a marriage certificate that serves as legal proof of the union.
 Both the Family Law Act and the Divorce Act govern marriage in the province.

 Conversely, no official documentation is required to enter into a common law relationship.
-Instead, common law is determined by the length and nature of your connection.
+Instead, common law is determined by the length and nature of your connection to another person.
 In Ontario, a common law relationship is generally recognized as legally binding after a couple has lived together in a conjugal relationship for at least three years (or one year, if they have a child together).

 The key difference between marriage and common law is each partner’s legal rights and responsibilities when they are together, and when they separate.